 An increasing number of jobsites in the US as in Europe are asking for materials complying with LEED criteria.
-The definition of "low emitting material" in LEED is quite different from the European definition used in all the voluntary schemes, since LEED takes into consideration the content of VOC contained in a product, expressed in g/l.
+The definition of "low emitting material" in LEED is quite different from the European definition used in all the voluntary schemes, since LEED takes into consideration the content of VOC contained in a product, expressed in g/l (Comparison of emission specifications in the US and in Europe, T. Neuhaus and R. Oppl, Indoor Air 2008)